How do you Plant Acres of Bamboo?

 When your bamboos close canopy, you will need a method of irrigation that wets the entire acreage.
 If you have

-planted the bamboos close together like 10 foot on center, canopy will close in three years.
+planted the bamboos close together like 10 foot on center, canopy will close in two years.
 If you plant them

-further apart like 20 or 60 feet, canopy will close in five or 6 years
+further apart like 20 or 60 feet, canopy will close in four to 6 years.

 Bamboo is a grass.
 Grass grows faster and has greener leaves when amply fertilized.
 If you decide to fertilize

-and grasses between the rows.
-Pamper your young bamboos by keeping them weed free, well watered, and having
+grasses between the rows.
+Pamper your young bamboos by keeping them weed free, well watered, and having rich green

 Sometimes you can relocate an existing grove.